EmployeeIssues.comU.S. Employee Rights in Plain English

 Among other potential requirements, you must also have served your active duty during certain time periods or military campaigns, unless you're a veteran who has a compensatory service-connected disability.
 Time periods and military campaigns include (but are not limited to) World War II, the Vietnam era, the Gulf War and Operation Iraqi Freedom.

-As indicated, when you served active duty doesn't matter if you're a veteran who has a compensatory service-connected disability.
+When you served active duty doesn't matter if you're a veteran who has a compensatory service-connected disability.
 If you meet all other requirements, then you qualify for the maximum veterans' preference points of ten.
-Veterans without service-connected disabilities and who meet all other requirements, qualify for the minimum of five points.
+Veterans without service-connected disabilities and who meet all other requirements qualify for the minimum of five points.

 If veterans' preference is appropriate for a Federal job opening, then the job announcement will likely say so.
 In turn, the job-application form or hiring authority will likely ask you how many veterans' preference points you have.
 It's a good idea to know beforehand, as the Feds are sticklers for details during the job-application process.
 (Follow instructions to the letter!)